vmilovanovicc/aws_cloud_practitioner/07_security.md

 - The low level network attacks like the UDP floods.
 Solution, security groups.
 -  Slowloris attacks?
 Elastic load balancer (runs on Region level)
 -  AWS WAF uses a web application firewall to filter incoming traffic for the signatures of bad actors.
+- Server-side encryption at rest is enabled on all DynamoDB table data.
+DynamoDB's encryption at rest also integrates with AWS KMS.
+- When a request comes into AWS WAF, it checks against the list of rules that you have configured in the web ACL.
+If a request did not come from one of the blocked IP addresses, it allows access to the application.
+- The service consists of three parts a network configuration reachability piece, an Amazon agent, which can be installed an EC2 instances, and a security assessment service that brings them all together.

 ---